baelow/IdeaControl/README.md

     filePath = App.Path & "\" & LogFileName
     Dim fileNum As Integer
     fileNum = FreeFile
+    If Dir(filePath) = "" Then
+        Open filePath For Output As fileNum
+    Else
         Open filePath For Append As fileNum
+    End If
+    If Right(logData, Len(vbCrLf)) <> vbCrLf Then
+        logData = logData & vbCrLf
+    End If
     Print #fileNum, logData
     Close fileNum
 End Sub

 ```